bpslib/csharp-handler/README.md

-# BPS - Basic Persistence System
+# BPS Handler

-BPS is a key-value persistence system that provides a data structure that allows to save and load from disk.
+BPS is a key-value data storing structure.
+This handler provides a BPS data structure for C#.

 ## Guides and Documentation

-The documentation of BPS is [here](https://bps-lib.github.io/).
+The documentation of BPS and this handler can be found [here](https://bps-lib.github.io/).
 It contains all guides and detailed documentation.